pinobatch/little-things-nes/orphaned-pixels/sokoban-design-doc.md

     .8.     .N8
     N** <-> .**

-_Wrecking Ball Boy_ ended up implementing I-III but not IV-VII, which I had forgotten.
+_Wrecking Ball Boy_ ended up implementing I-IV but not V-VII, which I had forgotten.
 However, the way it implemented III ended up behaving almost as an eighth move: